RaeRachael/bookmarker_manager_wed/README.md

 2. Create the database using psql command: CREATE DATABASE bookmark_manager_test;
 3. Connect to the database using the psql command \c bookmark_manager_test;
 4. Run the query we have saved in the file 01_create_bookmarks_table.sql

+## User story 2

+adding a bookmark.

+As a user,
+So I can add bookmarks to my list
+I would like a form to submit new bookmarks

+feature test:

+scenario - in /bookmarks there will be a form to add new bookmarks, GET info for new bookmark, POST back into /bookmarks

+add to the controller - GET request for form, POST to display the new bookmarks.

+rspec - for new .create method.

+model - create a .create method for adding bookmarks (links to database)